DanNixon/NeoNextion/README.md

 ## New features

+Added by Viktor1970: removed a check in sendMessage method, that prevents to control objects in other pages.
+                     Now the page's show() method it's working.

 I don't use Nextion displays in my projects anymore so this library may not allow all the features in the latest display firmware to be used.
 However I still own a few of them and am happy to work on adding new functionality